 We will continue to keep diversity and inclusion at the forefront when planning our events and activities to ensure they are accessible to diverse audiences.
-Find out more on page 11.

 Raising visibility

 We are passionate about raising diverse voices in immunology.
 The BSI recognises, supports and champions different communities by providing a platform for their ideas, experiences and achievements.
 By giving underrepresented groups a loud voice, we can learn and better appreciate the unique issues faced by others.